kirandash/Python/django_restapi_ecom/readme.md

 2. can verify at: http://localhost:8000/api/v1/products/?limit=2&offset=1
 3. It also returns a next prop which tells which api to call next to get next set of data.
 Ex: "http://localhost:8000/api/v1/products/?limit=2&offset=3"

+### 2.7 Quiz:
+1. Which method in a Serializer sub-class do we override to add extra data to a serialized response?

+    Ans: `to_representation`

+2. **ListAPIView:** The ListAPIView is the generic Django REST Framework view used to serialize a list of objects into a JSON API response.
+3. Django REST Framework API views can be created with the as_view method in the URLs configuration just like regular Django views.
+Django REST Framework maintains some API compatibility with Django’s views, and this is one case where they implement the same method.
+Ex: `path('api/v1/products/', store.api_views.ProductList.as_view()),`
+4. When using Django Filters with a serializer, what is the name of the configuration variable that sets which fields are used to filter the queryset data?

+    Ans: `filter_fields`: The filter_fields variable on a serializer will add the field as a URL query parameter and will filter the queryset of objects using those fields specified.
+5. Searching through text fields on a model is built into Django REST Framework.
+The search backend, unlike the filter backend, is built into Django REST Framework.
+6. What are the classes of Pagination available for paginating an API view?

+    Ans: There are three built in types of pagination available with Django REST Framework. **PageNumberPagination, LimitOffsetPagination, and CursorPagination**

+    Cursor pagination is the best performance choice for paginating large data sets.
+Page number and limit offset pagination are good for small- to medium-sized data sets.
+However, only cursor pagination (which uses the databases cursor) is efficient enough for large data sets.